HealthSherpa stock

 Frequently asked questions

-Is HealthSherpa still a private company?
+Is HealthSherpa a public or private company?

 What is HealthSherpa's valuation?